The Cadillac: Part 2

 The Seinfelds meet with Mabel, who Jerry recognizes as the woman from whom he stole a marble rye in "The Rye".
 Jerry takes his leave as Morty explains his side of the story in order to get Mabel's vote.

-George obtains Marisa's phone number and works with Elaine to create a cover story involving Elaine and her fictitious boyfriend, an "import-exporter".
+George obtains Marisa's phone number and works with Elaine to create a cover story involving Elaine and her fictitious boyfriend, an "importer-exporter".
 George and Marisa have a date in the park.
-Marisa is enchanted by George, but when he tells her he is engaged, she is furious, decking him and storming off.
+Marisa is enchanted by George, but when he tells her he is engaged, she is furious, punching him and storming off.
 Susan suspects George is having an affair with Elaine and separately questions George and Elaine regarding what her boyfriend imports.
 Elaine says potato chips; George says matches, and receives his second punching that day.

 The board votes against impeachment.
 In frustration, Jack calls Mabel an "old bag," triggering her memory of Jerry robbing her.
-Mabel tells everyone it was Morty's son who stole the rye bread from her, and the board unanimously votes for Morty's impeachment.
+Mabel tells everyone Morty's son stole the rye bread from her, and the board unanimously votes for Morty's impeachment.
 As vice-president, Jack becomes the new condo president.
 The Seinfelds leave the condo.

 The cable guy chases Kramer, but he gets away.
-The cable guy finally concedes defeat and apologizes on behalf of cable guys everywhere, promising better service across the board.
+The cable guy concedes defeat and apologizes on behalf of cable guys everywhere, promising better service across the board.
 Kramer appears and has an emotional reconciliation with the cable guy.

 Production

 The inspiration for the episode came when Larry David bought a Lexus for his father, who was president of his condominium in Florida, and started wondering what the other residents would think of him having a Lexus.
 Like most of Seinfeld's one-hour time slot episodes, "The Cadillac" was initially conceived as a normal half-hour show.
 The original script was filmed on January 10, and ran well over the 23 minutes allotted for a half-hour time slot.
 While this was not unusual for Seinfeld, in this case Larry David and Jerry Seinfeld decided it would be easier to pad the episode out to a one-hour time slot than edit it down to a half hour, so they wrote a number of additional scenes, such as those dealing with the early bird special.
 The additional scenes, and extended reworkings of existing scenes, were filmed on February 1.

 Jerry Seinfeld was a longtime fan of Jesse White, who plays Ralph in the episode, due to his part on The Ann Sothern Show.
 White gave him his autograph when he was a young boy.
-The role would become the actor's final performance before his death in 1997.
+The role would become White's final performance before his death in 1997.

 The chase sequence with Kramer and the cable guy include shots which were filmed in the real New York City with body doubles, and uses stock music from the earlier episode "The Doorman".
-These scenes reference In the Line of Fire.
+These scenes reference Vertigo.

 The episode's final scene, showing the Seinfelds leaving the condo, is a shot-for-shot parody of the movie Nixon.